-6 'Sustainable level' can be defined as either a kg liveweight per ha relative to land use capability (LUC) or nitrogen kg discharge rate per hectare (kgN/ha/yr) which achieves the desired instream nitrogen load

-The specific provisions B+LNZ submission relates to are: B+LNZ submission is that: The decision B+LNZ would like the Waikato Regional Council to make is: must apply for a resource consent and in that application describe the amount of nitrogen loss that will occur.
-Consideration of that resource consent may include consideration of the amount of nitrogen lost by the activity, and (presumably) the resource consent (if granted) may contain conditions that limit the amount of nitrogen lost, or management practices or mitigations required to minimise the amount of nitrogen lost.
-The applicant then holds a resource consent which authorises a particular amount of nitrogen to be lost from the property.
-This cannot be considered anything other than an allocation of nitrogen loss.
-B+LNZ's position is that if nitrogen is to be allocated to land use then it should be allocated using the most effective and efficient tool available. a) 'flat rate per hectare' (where the catchment load is divided by the total number of hectares in the catchment and this a) 'flat rate per hectare' permitted threshold (where the sub catchment load is divided by the total number of hectares in the sub catchment and this amount is allocated as a nitrogen discharge threshold to each hectare of land) for example 20kgN/ha/yr; or b) Natural capital or land use suitability based allocation per hectare' where a sub catchment nitrogen load is attributed to land based on its underlying characteristics and factors (including productive capability using the Land Use Capability classification system).
-This approach is used to determine the permitted baseline, and where required to stage reductions in nitrogen discharges over time for example as set out in the table below7; and c) Natural capital or land use suitability based threshold for the discharge of Nitrogen per hectare' that is used to determine where and when Council require additional regulatory standards or stricter activity status to reduce nitrogen loss over time - based on calculating a sub catchment Nitrogen load and focussing on priority areas where nitrogen is over allocated and therefore reductions from land uses are required.
+'Sustainable level' can be defined as either a kg liveweight per ha relative to land use capability (LUC) or nitrogen kg discharge rate per hectare (kgN/ha/yr) which achieves the desired instream nitrogen load provisions B+LNZ submission relates to are: The decision B+LNZ would like the Waikato Regional Council to make is: must apply for a resource conser in that application describe the amount of nitrogen loss that will a Consideration of that resource of may include consideration of the amount of nitrogen lost by the act and (presumably) the resource consent (if granted) may contain conditions that limit the amount of nitrogen lost, or management practices or mitigations required minimise the amount of nitrogen.
+The applicant then holds a resour consent which authorises a partice amount of nitrogen to be lost from property.
+This cannot be consider anything other than an allocation nitrogen loss.
+B+LNZ's position is that if nitrogen be allocated to land use then it is be allocated using the most effect and efficient tool available. a) 'flat rate per hectare' (which the catchment load is divided by the total number of here. sub catchment load is divided by the total number of hectares in the sub catchment and this amount is allocated as a nitrogen discharge threshold to each hectare of land) for example 20kgN/ha/yr; or tivity, b) Natural capital or land use suitability based allocation per hectare' where a sub catchment nitrogen load is attributed to land based on its underlying characteristics and factors (including productive capability using the Land Use Capability classification system).
+This approach is used to determine the permitted baseline, and where required to stage reductions in nitrogen discharges over time for example as set out in the table below ; and c) Natural capital or land use suitability based threshold for the discharge of Nitrogen per hectare' that is used to determine where and when Council require additional regulatory standards or stricter activity status to reduce nitrogen loss over time - based on calculating a sub catchment Nitrogen load and focussing on priority areas where nitrogen is over allocated and therefore reductions from land uses are required.
 For example as set out in the table below.

-7 Categories and discharge numbers are indicative only and subject to change through schedule 1 process as more evidence and data becomes available.
+&lt;sup>7 Categories and discharge numbers are indicative only and subject to change through schedule 1 process as more evidence and data becomes available.